 You know what has nothing to do with creating modularity?
 Networks.
 Ethernet cables.
 Packet switching.
 To think that microservices introduced any new ideas in modularity is absurd.
 Contending that they encourage modularity is technically true, simplistic, and lazy all at the same time.
 If senior technical leadership is feeding you this – find new leaders.

 Introducing the network is a quick way to ensure teams respect module boundaries and consider the interfaces they expose.
-But don’t underestimate my ability to write distributed spaghetti code.
+But, given enough time and changing features, don’t underestimate my ability to write distributed spaghetti code.
 The likelihood the end result has similarly confusing interfaces, more production incidents, and explodes overall system complexity1 is pretty high.

 Languages Have Failed You

-Repeat this over a few years with hundreds of developers and there’s no trace left of that understandable, well-defined interface with obvious inputs and outputs you once had.
+Repeat this over a few years with tens or hundreds of developers and there’s no trace left of that understandable, well-defined interface with obvious inputs and outputs you once had.
+Everything is public.
+And if it isn’t yet, it’s just a matter of time.
+You and your colleagues start having nightmares about the legacy monolith while watching every product deadline slip past you.

 Martin Fowler’s been writing about the importance of public and published interfaces since 2002.